 Steven P. DenBaars is a Professor of Materials and Co-Director of the Solid-State Lighting Center at UCSB.
 Professor DenBaars joined UCSB in 1991 and currently holds the Mitsubishi Chemical Chair in Solid State Lighting and Displays.
 He is also a current Board member of Aeluma, a privately held start-up engaged in the manufacture high performance InGaAs sensors.
 Professor Denbaars was formerly a co-founder and board member of a privately held GaN start-up companies, Soraa Laser Diode Inc. Professor DenBaars has been in the compound semiconductor business for over 30 years starting with his prior work at Hewlett-Packard Optoelectronics division in 1988 and involvement in more than two LED companies and one laser diode company.
 Professor DenBaars’ specific research interests include growth of wide-band gap semiconductors (GaN based), and their application to Blue LEDs and lasers and energy efficient solid-state lighting.
 This research has led to over 1,140 scientific publications and over 190 U.S. patents on electronic materials and devices.
 He has been awarded an NSF Young Investigator award, Young Scientist Award of the ISCS, IEEE Aron Kressel Award, and he is an IEEE Fellow and a Visiting Professor at the Institute for Advanced Studies (IAS) HKUST.
 He was recently elected to the National Academy of Engineering (2012), and elected Fellow of the National Academy of Inventors (2014).
 We believe that Professor DenBaars adds value to our Board of Directors based on his years of experience in the LED industry and his extensive research involving wide-based gap semiconductors and their application to high power electronic devices.

-Jeffrey K. McMahon is a Managing Director with North Highland, a global management consulting firm, and is currently the Market Lead for North Highland’s largest market.
+Jeffrey K. McMahon is the Vice President at Experient Group, an Atlanta-based business and IT consultancy, and Charlotte Market Lead.
 He has an extensive background in business and information technology consulting in the financial services, energy, and telecommunications industries.
 He has 20 years of experience helping Fortune 100 companies drive revenue, optimize processes, improve customer experience and manage risk.
 His areas of expertise include marketing, strategy articulation and realization, strategic execution, business process management and merger integration.
-Prior to joining North Highland, Mr. McMahon was a Manager in Accenture’s process practice area.
+Prior to joining Experient, Mr. McMahon was a Manager in Accenture’s process practice area.
 Mr. McMahon received a Bachelor of Science degree in Civil Engineering from North Carolina State University.

 Mr. McGuire served as CEO at Grant Thornton, LLP (“GT”) from 2014 to 2019, where during that tenure, the firm posted record revenue and earnings.
 He is credited with transforming the structure of the company focusing on talent, technology, infrastructure, and growth.
 Prior to becoming CEO, McGuire served on the firm’s senior leadership team as national managing partner of operations and previously was managing partner of the firm’s Carolinas practice.
 He joined Grant Thornton in 2002 after a 20-year career at Arthur Andersen.
 He has significant experience in capital markets transactions ranging from venture capital to IPOs and has advised numerous companies on M&A strategies, due diligence and deal structure.
 He has served on more than 35 community boards during his career.
 Mr. McGuire received a Bachelor of Science, Business Administration, Accounting and Management Information Systems, from Bowling Green University in 1982.